HenrikBengtsson/future.BatchJobs/README.md

 (which is equivalent to `backend("default")`).

-### Multi-core processing
-Multi-core processing is when multiple R processes are used (instead of the default single-thread single-process R session we are all used to).
-Note that multi-core processing is not available on Windows (this is a limitation of the R core package `parallel`).
-When specifying `plan(batchjobs, backend="multicore")`, all available
-cores are used on the machine.
-For heavy computations, this might render the machine very slow and useless for other things.
-To avoid this, one can specify how many cores to "spare", e.g. `plan(batchjobs, backend="multicore-2")` will use all but two cores.
-Note how the default (see above) is `plan(batchjobs, backend="multicore-1")`.
-As an alternative, it is also possible to specify the exact number of cores to be used, e.g. `plan(batchjobs, backend="multicore=3")`.

 ### Advanced configuration
 For more complicated backends (e.g. clusters), one has to use BatchJobs-specific configuration files as explained in the Appendix.